Jump to:

 Fixing a Diverter in 6 Easy Steps

-There’s nothing more frustrating when you want a bath, but your shower diverter is stuck on the shower setting or vice versa.
+There’s nothing more frustrating than when you want a bath, but your shower diverter is stuck on the shower setting or vice versa.
 The good news is that it’s a relatively easy fix.

 You’ll need to shut off your water, cover the drain, and then assess whether you need to tighten some screws or replace the diverter completely.
 Regardless of what you need to do, we can walk you through it.